 Both loaves are almost exactly the same height.
 I’m stunned when I lift the lid of the pot started in a cold oven, assuming the intensity of the preheated pot will have boosted the loaf to an unmatched height.

-- Baking in a cold Dutch oven can produce loaves that are just as impressive looking as the preheated method.
+- Baking in a cold Dutch oven (or cold Bread and Potato Pot) can produce loaves that are just as impressive looking as the preheated method.

 - Dutch ovens with a smaller base are best when trying to make tall, lofty loaves.

 - Always have a set of fresh eyes look over your results — thanks, Rosie!

 Baking in a cold Dutch oven turns bread dough from cold to gold(en).
 Click To Tweet

 Choosing your method

 As my fellow blogger PJ likes to say, “There’s no baking police.”
 Neither method — starting in a cold oven, or starting in a preheated pot — is right or wrong, nor is one decidedly “better” than the other.
 We encourage you to use the approach that works best with your equipment and taste preferences.